infomindgithub/Course-Project-Getting-and-Cleaning-Data/README.md

 ## Output of the R Script
 The run_analysis.R script creates a tidy dataset containing the means (averages) of all the columns per test subject and per activity.
 This tidy dataset is written to a tab-delimited file "tidy.txt", which is included in this repository.

+###Note
+Ignore the file README.rmd.
+It is duplicate of README.md file but has a typo in the extension (.rmd instead of .md)